roadrunner-server/docs/http/http.md

 ### Let's Encrypt

 RR can automatically obtain TLS certificates for your domain.
-The folder with your certs might be moved between servers, RR will check the `certs_dir` and obtain a new certificate if the old one is above to expire.
+The folder with your certs might be moved between servers, RR will check the `cache_dir` and obtain a new certificate if the old one is about to expire.

 RR will track your certificate's expiration date and refresh it automatically.